 Financial assistance awards in the form of cooperative agreements will be used to fund the MBDA Business Center program.

-MBDA shall maintain substantial involvement with the project operator throughout the award period.
+MBDA shall maintain substantial involvement, as described in this section, with the project operator throughout the award period.
 MBDA will perform the following duties to further the objectives of the program: